-There’s no point in government placing these restrictions when the best economies in the same world without any restrictions.
+There’s no point in government placing these restrictions when the best economies in the same world use PayPal without any restrictions.
 Maybe their point was to stop tax evasion but there’s a lot more benefits that come with using PayPal.

 In fact what Uganda is doing seems to be done by almost every African government.
-Currently, there’s no Africa country where direct PayPal withdraws are supported.
+Currently, there’s no African country where direct PayPal withdraws are supported.
 As far as I know, PayPal withdraws are only supported two African countries.
 And it is not direct but done through some sort of third parties.
 The countries include South Africa with First Bank and Kenya with Equity Bank.